up close shot of rose gold bridal set

 How Will Rose Gold Rings Hold Up?

 Our rose gold rings are of high quality and handcrafted.
 No one should begin married life mired in unnecessary debt, but that doesn’t mean they need to settle for costume jewelry or something that turns the wearer’s finger green.
+Whether you’re shopping for an engagement ring or a wedding ring, our collection features stunning products that won’t break the bank and will withstand the test of time.
+It’s a win-win!

 Which Type of Gold Is Most Durable?

 This one might surprise you, but it’s actually rose gold.
 Yeah, we get it.
 It doesn’t exactly leap to the forefront of your mind when you think of a durable ring, but looks can be deceiving.
 In short, the less gold, the more durable.
 This is why 10-karat is more durable than 14-karat or 18-karat gold.
 The less “pure” the gold, the more durable it is.
 Gold in its purest form is incredibly fragile comparatively and can be easily bent.
-Yeah, 24-karat gold looks awesome, but it really isn’t going to hold up to everyday wear as well as rose gold or 10-karat
+Yeah, 24-karat gold looks awesome, but it really isn’t going to hold up to everyday wear as well as rose gold or 10-karat.

 What About Ring Allergies?